skip to Main Content

 Recovering from Trauma

 It's likely that trauma has touched all of our lives, whether through our own experiences or the experiences of people we know.
 Over 70% of adults in the United States have experienced trauma at some point in their lives.
-Trauma can be caused by a range of experiences, whether they are single incidents or experiences that happen over a period of time.
-Some examples of situations that can cause trauma are natural disasters, losing one’s job, experiencing infidelity in a…
+The biggest question, though, is how do we cope with the trauma we go through?
+Once we have made it through our experiences, we must then take a look at what the healing process looks like, and how we move forward.

 VIEW ARTICLE